-Aggregated incident data is reviewed by the DA to determine patterns which may result in required plan of corrections from providers, enhanced service provision for participants, or other modifications or enhancements to the waiver program.
+Aggregated incident data is reviewed by the Division of Aging and the quality assurance (QA) committee to determine patterns which may result in required plan of corrections from providers, enhanced service provision for participants, or other modifications or enhancements to the waiver program.

-The DA forwards geographic specific reports to each case management entity to aid them in tracking unresolved incident reports.
+The DA forwards geographic specific reports to each care management entity to aid them in tracking unresolved incident reports.
 Unresolved reports are monitored weekly by the DA.